 The cost for dental lumineers at Best Dental is $850 a unit.
-This is significantly lower than the majority of dental offices in Houston, Sugar Land or surrounding areas.
-We do have third party and in-office financing options available, and we have a lifetime warranty on all out Porcelain Lumineers.
+These prices are significantly lower than most dental offices in Houston, Sugar Land, or surrounding areas.
+We have third-party and in-office financing options available, and we have a lifetime warranty on all our Porcelain Lumineers.
 This is why we are known as the affordable option for your dental needs in the greater Houston area.

 See Also: Cost Of Dental Lumineers

 Lumineers will not be as aesthetic as dental veneers can be.
 This is because you are adding space when placing these porcelain shells on top of teeth that have not been prepared.
 With dental veneers, cosmetic labs have more freedom to construct a porcelain shell that looks more natural cosmetically and fits the contours of your teeth better than lumineers.
 But if you are wary about removing your natural tooth structure, lumineers are probably a better option.